hasan169/Dice/README.md

 ### Build instruction ##
 * Clone the repository and checkout the main branch.
 * Under the root directory Dice, run mvn clean package.
-* Ater build is complete, run the start script at location: bin/dice-game.sh.
+* Ater build is completed, run the start script at location: `bin/dice-game.sh`.
 E.x. nohup bin/dice-game.sh &.
 * After running the game, logs can be found at location: logs/dice.log.
-* After running the game, for api documentation swagger ui can be loaded in browser by openning http://localhost:8080/swagger-ui.html.
+* After running the game, for api documentation swagger ui can be loaded in browser by openning http://localhost:port/swagger-ui.html.
+E.x http://localhost:8080/swagger-ui.html.
+Here port is server.port mentioned in config file.

 For changing configs we have to change the file config/application.properties.
 Below properties are available:
 * dice.maximum.score -> Maximum score a player has to achieve to win the game.
 Default is 25.
 * dice.roll.url -> Api endpoint for rolling dice.
 Default is http://developer-test.hishab.io/api/v1/roll-dice.
 * server.port -> Port for api endpoints.
 Default is 8080.

+### Instruction for running the game in Docker container ###
+### Requirments ###
+* Docker installed on the machine.

+### Build instruction ##
+* Clone the repository and checkout the main branch.
+* Under the root directory Dice, run `docker build . -t ${imagename:tag}`.
+E.x `docker build . -t dice:1.0`.
+* Ater image build is completed, run `docker run --publish [host_port]:[container_port] ${imagename:tag}`. e.x  `docker run --publish 8080:8080 dice:1.0`.
+Here container port is the server.port mentioned in the config file.
+* After running the container, game will start.
+* For api documentation swagger ui can be loaded in browser by openning http://localhost:port/swagger-ui.html.
+E.x http://localhost:8080/swagger-ui.html.
+Here port is server.port mentioned in config file.